chuanconggao/PrefixSpan-py/README.md

 #  (10, [1, 3, 4])]
 ```

+- If really necessary, any non-anti-monotone function can be used, when anti-monotone based pruning is disabled.
+However, it can be extremely slow.
+As an example, `len(patt) if len(matches) >= 2 else 0` can be used to find the longest patterns with the support of at least `2`.

+# Custom Filter Function

-- For both frequent and top-k algorithms, a custom filter function `key=lambda patt, matches: ...` can be applied, where `patt` is the current pattern and `matches` is the current list of matching sequence (ID, position) tuples.
+For both frequent and top-k algorithms, a custom filter function `key=lambda patt, matches: ...` can be applied, where `patt` is the current pattern and `matches` is the current list of matching sequence (ID, position) tuples.

 - In default, `True` is used denoting all the patterns.

 - Alternatively, any function can be used.
 As an example, `any(i == 0 for i, _ in matches)` can be used to find only the patterns covering the first sequence.

 ```python
 print(ps.topk(5, filter=lambda patt, matches: any(i == 0 for i, _ in matches)))